paulocv/academic_cv_02/content/publication/ventura-ForecastingRelativeAbundance-2023/index.md

 ---
 # Page metadata
 # ================
-title: "Forecasting the Relative Abundance of Aedes Vector Populations to Enhance Situational Awareness for Mosquito Control Operations"  # Full title of the paper
+title: "Forecasting the Relative Abundance of Aedes Vector Populations to Enhance Situational Awareness for Mosquito Control Operations"  # Full title

 draft: false  # ---- SET TO FALSE TO PUBLISH ON PRODUCTION

 # Schedule page publish date (NOT the *paper* publication date).